mopidy/mopidy/docs/installation/fedora.rst

 =====================

 If you want to use any Mopidy extensions, you need to install additional packages.
-Note that as of Feburary 2020, only Mopidy-MPD (automatically installed) and Mopidy-Spotify (RPMFusion-nonfree) are packaged.
+Note that as of February 2020, only Mopidy-MPD (automatically installed) and Mopidy-Spotify (RPMFusion-nonfree) are packaged.

 To install ``mopidy-spotify`` from RPMFusion-nonfree, simply run::